fullstackla/pairing-meetup/README.md

-# Welcome to Open Source Pair Programming
+# Welcome to Fullstack :zap: Open Source Pair Programming

 We meet every other Wednesday in downtown Los Angeles.
 Come pair program with us on open source projects.
 Want to learn more about us?
 Read about our [origins](https://github.com/fullstackla/pairing-meetup/blob/master/ORIGINS.md) and [thank you](https://github.com/fullstackla/pairing-meetup/blob/master/THANKS.md) to all of our sponsors.